Thomas Walkup

-Thomas Ryan Walkup (born December 30, 1992) is an American professional basketball player for Olympiacos of the Greek Basket League and the EuroLeague.
-He played college basketball for Stephen F. Austin State University.
-Walkup was named Southland Conference Player of the Year for two consecutive seasons (2015 and 2016).
-Before playing at the college level, he attended Deer Park High School in Deer Park, Texas.
-Walkup is a native of Pasadena, Texas.
+Thomas Ryan Walkup (Greek: Τόμας Γουόκαπ, born December 30, 1992) is an American-born naturalized Greek professional basketball player for Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
+He also represents the Greek national team in international competition.
+Widely considered one of the premier defensive players in European basketball, he was named the EuroLeague Best Defender in 2024.

+Walkup played college basketball for Stephen F. Austin State University, before being named Southland Conference Player of the Year for two consecutive seasons (2015 and 2016).
+He reached three consecutive EuroLeague Final Four tournaments with Olympiakos between 2022 and 2024, including the competition's final in 2023.

 High school career

 Born in Pasadena, Texas, Walkup attended Deer Park High School in nearby Deer Park.
 He was a point guard in his junior season for the varsity basketball team and averaged 10.1 points, 5.0 blocks, 4.6 assists, and 1.9 steals per game.
 Walkup also earned all-district honors after helping the Deer finish the season with a 24–11 record.
 He also lifted them to a bi-district round victory at the Class 5A playoffs.
 As a senior, Walkup averaged 25.9 points and 8.9 rebounds with Deer Park.
 In his years with the school, he faced two ACL injuries and a broken foot.

 In November 2010, Walkup committed to play college basketball at Stephen F. Austin State University for the Lumberjacks.
 He chose the school because he aspired to compete in the NCAA Division I tournament and they ran a successful program.
 Houston Baptist was the only other school that offered him a scholarship.
 Walkup later said, "There was a reason I didn’t have any other scholarship offers besides those two—I wasn't any good."
 His father commented on Walkup's recruitment, "I'm sure scouts looked at him and said, 'Well, he's a 6–4 white guy and he can't shoot and he plays the four.
 And we don't need that.'"